SDP-09/cloud9-website/content/pages/evaluation.md

 |                       | 40-60             | middle       | middle        | green          | brown           | None              | low                   | Success     |
 |                       | 40-60             | middle       | middle        | green          | brown           | None              | high                  | Fail        |

 As can be seen from the table, the obstruction detection is reliable in most circumstances.
 However, obstrictions that are coloured black, or a large amount of shadow on the table seems to interfere with it.
 This is not unexpected, as lighting conditons are known to affect computer vision algortihms in various ways.
+Still, this means that in the future we could take more time to fine-tune the algorithm's parameters to achieve even better results.
+ClyDe could also be equipped with a small torch in future versions to help standardize lighting conditions.
 ## QR Code detection
 ClyDe relies on QR codes attached to tables to confirm it's location and update the statuses of tables in the database.
 Therefore it is important that the QR code detection is reliable.
 Below is a table where a camera was held at several different angles and distances, to determine in what conditions QR codes could be detected.
-This was later used to inform decisions on how to angle the arm to best detect the QR codes.

 | Angle/degree | Distance/cm    | Detected |
 | ------------ | -------------- | -------- |